hanlinqian/IntegrativeNetworkMap/Section5/readme.md

 Draw_picture.py was in Section5/code.

 #### 6. Input data
-The input files train.xlsx and test.xlsx involved in the machine learning calculation were uploaded into Section5/data.
+The input files train.xlsx and test.xlsx involved in the machine learning were uploaded into Section5/data.